eclipse-ankaios/ankaios/agent/doc/swdesign/README.md

 - impl
 - utest

+#### Agent handles UpdateWorkloadState requests from the server
+`swdd~agent-handles-update-workload-state-requests~1`

+Status: approved

+When the AgentManager receives an `UpdateWorkloadState` message from the server, then the AgentManager shall trigger the RuntimeManager.

+Rationale: The RuntimeManager needs this information for the inter-workload dependency management.

+Tags:
+- AgentManager
+- RuntimeManager

+Needs:
+- impl
+- utest

 #### The agent enqueues create workload operations with unfulfilled inter-workload dependencies
 `swdd~agent-enqueues-pending-create-workload-operations~1`

 Status: approved

-When the RuntimeManager receives a `WorkloadOperation` to create a workload and the workload has at least one inter-workload dependency and the workload has at least one unfulfilled `AddCondition` from one of its inter-workload dependencies, then the WorkloadScheduler shall put the `WorkloadOperation` into a waiting queue.
+When the WorkloadScheduler receives a new create `WorkloadOperation`, and the workload has at least one inter-workload dependency and the workload has at least one unfulfilled `AddCondition` from one of its inter-workload dependencies, then the WorkloadScheduler shall put the `WorkloadOperation` into a waiting queue.